 Mr. Cragun began working for Alzamend on a part-time basis on December 15, 2018.
 He served as a CFO Partner at Hardesty, LLC, a national executive services firm since October 2016.
 His assignments at Hardesty included serving as CFO of CorVel Corporation, a \$1.1 billion market cap publicly traded company (NASDAQ: CRVL) and a nationwide leader in technology driven, healthcare-related, risk management programs and of RISA Tech, Inc. a private structural design and optimization software company.
 Mr. Cragun was also CFO of two NASDAQ-listed companies, Local Corporation, from April 2009 to September 2016, which operated Local.com, a U.S. top 100 website, and Modtech Holdings, Inc., from June 2006 to March 2009, a supplier of modular buildings.
 Prior thereto, he had financial leadership roles with increasing responsibilities at MIVA, Inc., ImproveNet, Inc., NetCharge Inc., C-Cube Microsystems, Inc, and 3-Com Corporation.
-Mr. Cragun is currently the Chief Accounting Officer of DPW Holdings, Inc., formerly known as Digital Power Corporation (NYSE: DPW) and ("DPW") and serves on the Board of Directors and Chairman of the Audit Committee of Verb Technology Company, Inc. (NASDAQ: VERB).
+Mr. Cragun is currently the Chief Financial Officer of DPW Holdings, Inc. (NYSE: DPW) and serves on the Board of Directors and Chairman of the Audit Committee of Verb Technology Company, Inc. (NASDAQ: VERB).
 Mr. Cragun began his professional career at Deloitte.
 Mr. Cragun holds a Bachelor of Science degree in accounting from Colorado State University-Pueblo.
 Mr. Cragun's industry experience is vast with extensive experience in fast-growth environments and building teams in more than 20 countries.
 Mr. Cragun has led multiple financing transactions, including IPOs, PIPEs, convertible debt, term loans, and lines of credit.
-For these reasons, we believe that he is well qualified to serve as our CFO.

-Henry Nisser
+Henry C. W. Nisser

 Mr. Nisser began working for Alzamend on a part-time basis on May 1, 2019.
-From October 31, 2011 through April 26, 2019, Mr. Nisser was an associate and subsequently a partner with Sichenzia Ross Ference LLP ("SRF"), a law firm based in New York City.
+Since May 1, 2019, Mr. Nisser as serves as the Executive Vice President and General Counsel of DPW Holdings, Inc. From October 31, 2011 through April 26, 2019, Mr. Nisser was an associate and subsequently a partner with Sichenzia Ross Ference LLP ("SRF"), a law firm based in New York City.
 While with SRF, his practice was concentrated in national and international corporate law, with a particular focus on U.S. securities compliance, public as well as private M&A, equity and debt financings and corporate governance.
 Mr. Nisser drafted and negotiated a variety of agreements related to reorganizations, share and asset purchases, indentures, public and private offerings, tender offers and going private transactions.
-Mr. Nisser also represented clients' special committees established to evaluate M&A transactions and advised such committees' members with respect to their fiduciary duties.
 Mr. Nisser is fluent in French and Swedish as well as conversant in Italian.
 Mr. Nisser received his B.A. from Connecticut College in 1992, where he majored in International Relations and Economics.
 He received his LLB from the University of Buckingham School of Law in 1999.